zapabob/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 The full list of HSA system architecture platform requirements are here:
 `HSA Sys Arch Features <http://hsafoundation.com/wp-content/uploads/2021/02/HSA-SysArch-1.2.pdf>`_.

-The ROCm platform uses the new PCI Express 3.0 (Peripheral Component Interconnect Express [PCIe] 3.0) features for atomic read-modify-write transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.
+AMD ROCm Software uses the new PCI Express 3.0 (Peripheral Component Interconnect Express [PCIe] 3.0) features for atomic read-modify-write transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.